project-lux/lux-middletier/test/endpoints/testing-notes.md

 Restart the process?

+### Start tracking the Test

+Crack open the [Endpoint Tests](https://docs.google.com/spreadsheets/d/1uu6aL7yn047yyiZ4auujpTXnlwm01sgWZQ50ht-X4M4/edit?gid=981515063#gid=981515063) spreadsheet and assign a unique number to this test.
+Fill out the other columns that you can at this time.
+Remember the test's number as there's a couple places to use it in the next section.

 ### Run All Tests

 We don't know how long it is going to take to run these tests, or if it is even a good idea to do so!
 Convenience and the dashboard reports may be the only reasons to do so.
 Let's see if we can get away with it.